tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 #### dApp Permissions

-In that redux slice the permissions are stored with url + network + address compound key.
+In that redux slice the permissions are stored with in `chainID -> address -> object` nested object style.

-⚠️TBD: Do we separate permissions for accounts by network?
-So if a dApp has permission for 0xdeadbeef on mainnet then it will also have permission on polygon?

-> @VladUXUI has mentioned that permissions are not network bound, and it’s [not shown on the wireframe](https://www.figma.com/file/u4TLZucujEeVkdgwaQ9D7y/On-dApp-Connections-and-Multiple-Networks?node-id=121%3A2996).
-> This feels a bit strange, so I would like to have a clear decision/understanding about it.

-#### Current Connection Per dApps

-[This issue](https://github.com/tallycash/extension/issues/1532#issuecomment-1139410588) belongs to this topic.

-This would be the other part of the redux slice: dApp URL <> active network, selected account.

-This changes when

-- the user makes the change through the UI
-- or the dApp uses the RPC methods eg. `wallet_switchEthereumChain`

 ```
 {
   permissionRequests: { [url: string]: PermissionRequest }
-  allowedPages: { [origin_accountAddress_networkID: string]: PermissionRequest }
+  allowed: { [origin_accountAddress_networkID: string]: PermissionRequest }
-  activeConnections: { [origin: string]: { accountAddress: string, networkID: number } }
+  activeConnections: ...
 }
 ```